-When markets fall by as much, and as quickly, as they have recently, it’s easy to conclude that it’s time to move all your assets into the safe haven of cash or something tangible like property.
-For those nearing retirement, these kinds of concerns are even more heightened, as many trustees watch money they thought they would have to live on in retirement, dwindle overnight.
+In uncertain times, when markets are volatile, it’s easy to conclude that it’s time to move all your assets into the safe haven of cash or something tangible like property.
+For those nearing retirement, these kinds of concerns are heightened, as pre-retirees watch money earmarked for retirement income dwindle overnight.

 Lessons from history

 The oft-quoted maxim when markets take a dive is, “It’s not about timing the market it’s about time in the market”.
-While that may seem trite – particularly if your superannuation balance has just been decimated – it is important to take a look at history and how markets have recovered over time.
+While that may seem trite – particularly if your superannuation balance has just been decimated – it’s helpful to take a look at history and how markets have recovered over time.

-The following chart shows how $100 would have performed if invested in various asset classes in 1926 (with all dividends, rents and interest earned reinvested).
+The following chart shows how $100 would have performed in the period to May 2022 if invested in various asset classes in 1926 (with all dividends, rents and interest earned reinvested).

 Source: ABS, ASX, Bloomberg, REIA, AMP Capital